Margaret Vines

 Margaret Vines (16 January 1907 – 1 March 1997) was a British actress.
 She performed initially on stage, in the London West End, in the 1920s and 1930s.
 She then progressed into a career on screen, appearing in several films as well as TV productions.

-Vines was born on 16 January, 1907, in Lourenco Marques, Portuguese East Africa.
+Vines was born on 16 January 1907 in Lourenco Marques, Portuguese East Africa.
 She studied at St. Andrew's School in Johannesburg.
-After moving to London to study at the Royal Academy of Dramatic Art she debuted as a professional actress in 1926 at the Brixton Theatre.
-Her Broadway debut occurred when she portrayed Anne of Bohemia in Richard of Bordeaux (1934).
+After moving to London to study at the Royal Academy of Dramatic Art, she made her professional acting debut in 1926 at the Brixton Theatre.
+She also made her Broadway debut as Anne of Bohemia in Richard of Bordeaux (1934).

-Vines won a Clarence Derwent Award in 1955 as the best West End supporting actress for her work in Morning's at Seven.
+Vines received a Clarence Derwent Award in 1955 for Best West End Supporting Actress for her work in Morning's at Seven.